-Our consideration of internal control over financial reporting was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control over financial reporting that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
-We did identify certain deficiencies in internal control, described in the accompanying Schedule and Findings and Questioned Cost, which we consider to be material weaknesses.
-We consider deficiency 2020-001 described in the accompanying Schedule of Findings and Questioned Costs, to be a material weakness.
+Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
+Given these limitations, during our audit we did not identify any deficiencies in internal control over financial reporting that we consider to be material weaknesses.
+We did identify certain deficiencies in internal control, described in the accompanying Schedule of Findings and Questioned Cost as item 2021-001 that we consider to be a significant deficiency.